George Sax Receives N.D. Illinois Award for Excellence in Pro Bono Service

 Ted Banks Speaks on "Discrimination in Price and Promotions"

-Ted Banks will speak on "Discrimination in Price and Promotions" as part of the Practising Law Institute Antitrust Institute 2013.
-The panel will discuss the basis elements of the price discrimination violation, the concept of injury in primary, secondary, and tertiary lines of competition, the different rules applicable to advertising and promotional allowances, and new developments in the courts and FTC.
-The program will be held in Chicago on June 10-11.
+Ted Banks spoke on "Discrimination in Price and Promotions" as part of the Practising Law Institute Antitrust Institute 2013 program that was held in Chicago on June 10-11.
+The panel discussed the basis elements of the price discrimination violation, the concept of injury in primary, secondary, and tertiary lines of competition, the different rules applicable to advertising and promotional allowances, and new developments in the courts and FTC.
 For more information go to www.pli.edu.

 Ted Banks Chairs PLI Corporate Compliance and Ethics Institute